jamespmernin/Trivia/README.md

 ### Challenges

 - _The biggest challenge will be to unite the front and the back end.
-I am capable on working on each individually, but combining them may prove challengings._
+I am capable on working on each individually, but combining them may prove challenging._
 - _Making sure that the leaderboard is constantly updated and that users can only delete their own scores without interfering with anyone else's._
 - _I'm a little rusty about including API's in the project, so a refresher will be needed to make sure that works properly._